 At-risk individuals are generally recommended to undergo periodic kidney imaging throughout their lifetimes, even when renal tumors are not present.
 Therefore, MRI is typically recommended to minimize the lifetime dose of radiation.
 One approach that has been used is to perform initial cross-sectional imaging at baseline.
 If there are no renal tumors present, imaging can be performed periodically.
 If a renal tumor smaller than 3 cm is found, imaging is repeated within the first year to assess the growth rate of the tumor.
 Imaging frequency can be adapted to prevent the largest tumor from exceeding 3 cm depending on the growth characteristics of the tumor and the current tumor size.

-Generally, patients with HPRC-associated renal tumors are candidates for radiologic surveillance until one or more of the tumors reach 3 cm.
+Generally, patients with HPRC-associated renal tumors are candidates for radiological surveillance until one or more of the tumors reach 3 cm.
 At that point, surgical intervention is recommended.
-(Refer to the Treatment section of this summary for more information.)
+For more information, see the Treatment section.

 Genetic testing for HPRC is available at Clinical Laboratory Improvement Amendments (CLIA)-certified laboratories.
 A health professional (usually a physician, geneticist, or genetic counselor) intermediary between the patient and the laboratory is chosen.
 Genetic counseling is performed, and informed consent obtained.
 The genetic counselor will contact the laboratory and coordinate genetic testing.